 Producers Marc Abraham (END OF DAYS, DAWN OF THE DEAD (2004), SLITHER, CHILDREN OF MEN, THE LAST EXORCISM) and Eric Newman (DAWN OF THE DEAD (2004), SLITHER, CHILDREN OF MEN, THE LAST EXORCISM) put this together and did a botched job of it.
 It must be telling that the movie poster announced that THE THING is from the Producers who brought you DAWN OF THE DEAD (2004) and stops there, omitting all that came after.

 THE THING (2011) is a cheese wheel full of plot holes.
-Like the alien creatures who demonstrate the ability to movie at lightening speed when they want to, and then move slug slow in a wrong-headed attempt to build suspense (or whatever point the film makers were trying to make), which gives the humans a chance to fight or flee them.
+Like the alien creatures who demonstrate the ability to move at lightening speed when they want to, and then move slug slow in a wrong-headed attempt to build suspense (or whatever point the film makers were trying to make), which gives the humans a chance to fight or flee them.
 Cut to a dog chewing through a chain link confinement: That scene made perfect sense in John Carpenter's THE THING when the dogs were clearly terrified in the moment of an attack, choosing to tear up their mouths against metal in an attempt to escape.
 But when it happens in this movie, nothing has happened yet to impel the dog to do that!
 It's just, you know, passing doggy time by chewing on a metal chain link.

 It's made clear that these things can fly the spacecraft.
 So since they understand rudimentary and advanced mechanics, why would they attack the pilots of an aircraft in flight?
 They've certainly experienced the danger of crashing before.